singulatron/superplatform/docs-source/docs/running/backend-environment-variables.md

 - Assets (which are basically downloaded files) will be passed to containers created by Singulatron by mounting files in `singulatron-data`.

 ## `SINGULATRON_LLM_HOST`

+**This flag is usually not needed as Singulatron gets the IP of the Docker bridge.**

 When Singulatron is running in a container, it needs to know how to address its siblings (other containers it started):